-Understanding Lookup ID and System Record ID in Blackbaud
+Understanding Constituent ID and System Record ID in Raiser's Edge NXT

 What is it?

-• Since it can be edited by users, it’s not a reliable way to identify records.
+• Since it can be edited by users, it is not a reliable way for Trellis to identify constituent records.

 System Record ID